taptalk-io/taptalk-io.github.io/onetalk/channel/kataai-channel.md

 ## Overview

-This document describes the requirements for development and integration of custom channel for OneTalk.
+This document describes the requirements for development and integration of Kata.ai channel for OneTalk.

-There are 2 API URLs for custom channel to work:
+There are 2 API URLs for Kata.ai channel to work:
-1. API URL provided by OneTalk (OneTalk URL) which business will use to interact with OneTalk, including managing a case and sending inbound messages to OneTalk.
+1. API URL provided by OneTalk (OneTalk URL) which Kata.ai will use to interact with OneTalk, including managing a case and sending inbound messages to OneTalk.
-2. API URL provided by business (Channel URL) to receive event notifications from OneTalk, including outbound messages and case updates.
+2. API URL provided by Kata.ai (Kata URL) to receive event notifications from OneTalk, including outbound messages and case updates.

-When creating a custom channel, OneTalk URL will be automatically generated along with a secret key.
+When creating a Kata.ai channel, OneTalk URL will be automatically generated along with a secret key.
 The secret key is required when sending request to the OneTalk URL.
-The secret key will also be provided in HTTP header when OneTalk calls the Channel URL, check the value to verify if the request is valid.
+The secret key will also be provided in HTTP header when OneTalk calls the Kata URL, check the value to verify if the request is valid.

-To start conversation, business can simply forward received inbound messages to OneTalk.
+To start conversation, simply forward inbound messages received by Kata.ai to OneTalk.
 For more information, see [Inbound Messages and Manage Case](#inbound-messages-and-manage-case).

-OneTalk will send outbound messages and case updates to business's Channel URL.
+OneTalk will send outbound messages and case updates to the channel's Kata URL.
 For more information, see [Outbound Messages and Case Updates](#outbound-messages-and-case-updates).

 ## Inbound Messages and Manage Case